google/WebFundamentals/src/content/en/fundamentals/payments/how-it-works/how-payment-ecosyste-works.md

 ## PSP Reliance

 If you are a merchant and want to accept credit card payments, PSPs are an important link in the payment processing chain.
-Implementing Web Payments does not obviate the need for a PSP.
+Implementing W3C Payment APIs does not obviate the need for a PSP.

 Merchants usually rely on a third-party PSP to perform payment processing for convenience and expense reasons.
 This is primarily because most PSPs maintain